Architecture Bachelor of Science

 Total Credits for degree: 136

-The Bachelor of Science in Architecture is a four-year program that begins in the fall of the student’s first year and is intended to be completed in the spring semester of the fourth year.
+The Bachelor of Science in Architecture is a four-year full-time program that begins in the fall of the student’s first year and is intended to be completed in the spring semester of the fourth year.

 Curricular Sequence